AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Approach

 \subsection{Bug Analysis}

 When presented with a candidate bug report, \tool first conducts a thorough analysis before attempting \poc generation.
-False bug reports might contain factual errors, such as incomplete analysis of the code, wrong assumptions about the system behavior, or overstated consequences.
-While these errors can possibly be discovered during the \poc generation process, making analysis a separate step has several advantages: (1) it can quickly filter out some false reports without needing to go through the more costly \poc generation process; (2) conducting the detailed analysis requires extensive exploration, taking up a large portion of the limited context window.
-By separating the task, the subsequent generator can focus on the challenging task of \poc generation and benefit from a summary of the analysis results.
+False bug reports might contain factual errors, such as incomplete code analysis, wrong assumptions about system behavior, or overstated consequences.
+These errors could surface during \poc generation, but a separate analysis step has two advantages: (1) it quickly filters out false reports before the more costly \poc generation step; (2) the detailed analysis requires extensive exploration that would otherwise consume a large portion of the limited context window.
+By separating the task, the generator can focus on \poc generation and benefit from the analysis summary.